Date(s) - 23 Jun 2020

 - Governing privacy and consumer protection in the data-driven economy (Mira Burri, Senior lecturer, Faculty of Law of the University of Lucerne, Switzerland)

-- Data Protection and Covid 19 (Ronald Yu, Research Associate, CUHK)
+- Covid-19, Data Protection, and the IP Divide (Ronald Yu, Research Associate, CUHK)

 – June 23, 2020 (4 pm – 5 pm Hong Kong Time)